rerun-io/rerun/docs/content/howto/logging/send-columns.md

 ---
-title: Efficiently log time series data using `send_columns`
+title: Log entire timeseries at once
-order: 800
+order: 0
 description: How to use the Rerun SDK to log big chunks of data in one call
 ---